Lucifer (TV series): Censorship campaign

-On May 28, 2015, the American Family Association (AFA) website One Million Moms launched a petition to prevent the series' airing.
-The petition stated that the series would "glorify Satan as a caring, likable person in human flesh."
+In May 2015, the American Family Association (AFA) website One Million Moms launched a petition to prevent the series' airing.
+The petition stated that the series would "glorify Satan as a caring, likable person in human flesh".
 The petition had 31,312 signatures by the series' premiere date.
 Posted the same date on the main AFA website, the petition garnered 134,331 signatures by the premiere date.
 In response to the petition, character creator Neil Gaiman commented on his Tumblr page: